I'm dating a super hot dragon! (closed)

 Tolme strode forward, Duke clomping behind her like a parade float.

-One of the King’s advisors gestured to a knight waiting in a side bench—Brandon of Winterhold.
-Tolme had heard of him, never met him.
+One of the King’s advisors gestured to a knight waiting in a side bench— It was the handsome man Tolme had seen eariler in the day.
 The trio converged before the throne.

 “Sir Brandon of Winterhold, Mage Tolme, and her...
 Orc companion, Duke,” the royal Cryer announced.